An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Introduction

-Our proposed construction essentially associates states of the approximate model with finite length subsequences of input-output pairs of the plant.
+Our construct essentially associates states of the approximate model with finite length subsequences of input-output pairs of the plant.
 Since the underlying alphabets are finite, the set of possible input-output pairs of a given length is also finite.
-The resulting approximate models thus have finite state-space, and are shown to satisfy desirable properties of $\rho/\mu$ approximations, rendering them useable for control synthesis.
+The resulting approximate models thus have finite state-space, and are shown to satisfy desirable properties of $\rho/\mu$ approximations under some clearly identified conditions, thereby rendering them useable for control synthesis.
+Our construct is conceptual, in the sense that we do not address computational issues that may arise due to the complexity of the underlying dynamics.
+As such, our contribution is a general methodology, as opposed to a computational framework, for generating finite state $\rho/\mu$ approximations, and a rigorous analysis of the properties of this construct.